cellgeni/docs/docs/source/jupyterhub.rst

 R Kernel
 ^^^^^^^^^
-If you want to run R code straight from JupyterLab without using RStudio you need to install the ``iRkernel`` package.
+If you want to run R code straight from JupyterLab without using RStudio you can use the ``R`` kernel.
+If you don't see it on the select list, you need to install the ``iRkernel`` package.
 Install the package and the spec:

 .. code-block:: r